google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 *Ask students to come up and share their ideas, one by one, sticking their post-it notes on the whiteboard.
 Make sure there’s a large, clean area devoted to this activity.
 If your classroom is very large, you may consider asking all students to get up and gather around the whiteboard, so it’s easier to hear each other and so it’s more dynamic.
 Make sure to enforce the “one conversation at a time" rule so students feel heard.
 Anyone can start, and others should jump in and share similar ideas or build on the ideas of one another.
 As they share out, ask them to start roughly clustering similar ideas, if possible.*

-*After everyone shares their ideas, give them ten minutes to group the ideas by theme.
+*After everyone shares their ideas, give them 10 minutes to group the ideas by theme.
 Encourage them to create or revise clusters and use markers to identify each cluster.*

 Image Details:
 * [projectideation02.jpg](https://unsplash.com/photos/bjemWZcNF34): Unsplash License